aprsorg/aprs-deviceid/ALLOCATING.md

 HERE).
 This requires a free Github user account.

-If it is impossible for the applicant to create one, an email can be sent to allocations@aprs.org.
+If it is impossible for the applicant to create one, an email can be sent to allocations@aprs.org (NOT YET FUNCTIONAL).
 The maintainers will then create the ticket before processing the request - email message contents will be posted as ticket contents.
 Email addresses can be kept secret, but the emails sent to the address will be archived by the maintainers.
 Direct emails to maintainers are not processed - all requests must come in as a ticket or via the email alias, and the email alias should only be used if it is impossible to create a ticket.

 These issue tickets are public, and the discussion, any clarifying questions are and their answers are public as well.
 This way everyone can see how the